whiffee/Blenbridge/README.md

 whole bunch of duplicates.

 Blenbridge could not work without the cooperation of Blender and Blender's export scripts.
 Blender is tolerant of the non-manifold meshes that make up the proto-model.
-(However, not all Blender commands will work.)
 And the Blender .ply export script does not care about the non-manifold nature of the mesh it exports.
-(The .obj export script can also function in this respect, but the .ply format, overall, seems superior.)

 The format which Blenbridge writes is legacy .vtk.
 This format is available in two important adjunct apps, Paraview and Gmsh.
 Using all four of the central apps, finite element mesh can be